mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 In the last few years, screen blue light management on screens has gone increasingly mainstream.
 Apple now natively supports it on their iOS and OS X devices under the moniker "Night Shift."
-Other systems I'm less familiar with (windows, android, etc.) probably support it, too.
+Other systems I'm less familiar with (windows, android, etc.) probably support blue light adjustments, too.

-I also like to turn down my screen brightness at night.
+I also like to turn down my devices' screen brightness at night.
 I just do it manually whenever the thought strikes me.

 ## Pills and Such